purplapp/purplapp/README.md

 code](https://github.com/purplapp/purplapp/blob/master/start/routes.php#L274-L326)
 to your own organisation/user and repository name.

-**App configuration is handled via a `.config` file in the root.
-Copy the `.config.example` file and fill in your details there.**
+**App configuration is handled via a `.env` file in the root.
+Copy the `.env.example` file and fill in your details there.**

-If you're developing on Purplapp, make sure that in the `.config` file it's set to `DEBUG=1`, not `DEBUG=0`; on a production server, make sure it's set to `DEBUG=0` to avoid potential revealing of sensitive data (client secrets, etc.) to the end user.
+If you're developing on Purplapp, make sure that in the `.env` file it's set to `DEBUG=1`, not `DEBUG=0`; on a production server, make sure it's set to `DEBUG=0` to avoid potential revealing of sensitive data (client secrets, etc.) to the end user.

-If you'd like push notifications via Pushover, fill out the appropriate settings in `.config`.
+If you'd like push notifications via Pushover, fill out the appropriate settings in `.env`.

 ### Server